giomasce/asmc/README.md

 `asmg`'s behaviour can be customized thanks to some flags at the beginning of the `asmg/main.g` file.
 There you can enable:

- * `RUN_ASM`: it will compile an assembler (completely independent from `asmasm`) and then run it on the file `test/test.asm`.
+ * `RUN_ASM`: it will compile an assembler and then run it on the file `test/test.asm`.
 The assembler is not complete at all, but ideally it should be more or less enough to assemble a [lightly patched](https://gitlab.com/giomasce/fasm) version of [FASM](https://flatassembler.net/) (see next point).